Unplanned Maintenance

 • How fast could you recover if it broke down today?

-Once you’ve ranked your assets by their priority (importance of impact on production) and risk factors, you can start targeting your preventive strategy.
+Once you've ranked your assets by priority (importance of impact on production) and risk factors, you can start targeting your preventive strategy.
+High-criticality machines receive the most attention, including routine inspections, sensor data, and predictive tracking.
+For lower-risk equipment, the approach may still be run to failure, which is acceptable as long as it's a deliberate choice.

 Implementing Condition Monitoring Technologies

 Modern maintenance no longer relies on guesswork.
 It runs on data.
-Condition-based monitoring (CbM) makes it possible to track equipment health in real time, using sensors to monitor key indicators like vibration, temperature, and pressure.
+Condition-based monitoring tracks equipment health in real time using sensors monitoring vibration, temperature, and pressure.
+Vibration sensors, in particular, are game-changers: they can detect issues like bearing wear weeks before symptoms of failure become visible.

 Developing Comprehensive Maintenance Schedules

-Once you’ve identified your critical assets and set up condition monitoring, the next step is building a maintenance schedule that works not just for your equipment, but for your operation as a whole.
+Once you've identified your critical assets and set up condition monitoring, the next step is building a maintenance schedule that works not just for your equipment, but for your operation as a whole.
+An effective schedule strikes a balance between prevention and practicality.

 • OEM guidelines